th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-example/demo-script.md

 1. deploy the th2 environment with an exchange simulator to your th2 cluster
 2. run a special script to check exchange and client requests.

-Demo script provides a simple trade scenario (simple passive buy order and an IOC order) to show the user how th2 tests the system, highlight the functions of th2 as test harness, and allow the user to get a feel for th2.
-It allows users to experience setting up requests to activate procedures (rules) used in the verification process.
+Demo script provides a simple trade scenario with two passive buy orders and an aggressive IOC sell order.
+Run this demo script to use the th2 application and learn about the components (services) of th2, and the opensource solutions used by th2.
+The demo script also introduces users to the various th2 libraries, creation of test orders and verifying system messages.

 ## Requirements